-Tis’ the season to be jolly and nothing makes us more jolly than a beautiful blend of good drinks, good food and fine company.
-Which is why, in our opinion, you cannot beat the elegance of gin cocktails and a platter of Guernsey’s finest oysters over ice for a fabulously simply Christmas party.
+'Tis the season to be jolly and nothing makes us more jolly than a beautiful blend of good drinks, good food and fine company.
+Which is why, in our opinion, you cannot beat the elegance of gin cocktails and a platter of Guernsey’s finest oysters over ice for a simply fabulously Christmas party.

-Its oyster season and while us Brits love a good old sausage roll and a tot of sherry at Christmas time, the French who, lets face it, know a thing or two about food, traditionally prefer to indulge in one of the ocean’s most coveted delicacies which also happen to be in season over Christmas.
+It's oyster season and while us Brits love a good old sausage roll and a tot of sherry at Christmas time, the French who, lets face it, know a thing or two about food, traditionally prefer to indulge in one of the ocean’s most coveted delicacies which also happen to be in season over Christmas.

 When they say that oysters taste of the sea, they're not lying.
 However it is the quality of the sea in which oysters are reared that is essential for the quality of taste.
-Oysters will pick up the flavour of their surroundings and all too often that flavour is muddy and metallic.
+Oysters will pick up the flavour of their surroundings and all too often that flavour is a little metallic.
 However, growing submerged in the clear, nutrient rich waters off Herm, Guernsey Oysters really are the essence of the sea.
 Delicately salty, pure and fresh.